arangodb/docs/3.6/drivers/js-getting-started.md

 Node.js version and the active LTS versions, following the official [Node.js long-term support schedule](https://github.com/nodejs/LTS){:target="_blank"}.

-The included browser build is compatible with Internet Explorer 11 and recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).
+The included browser build is compatible with recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).

 Versions outside this range may be compatible but are not actively supported.